 The Florida Aquarium

 The Florida Aquarium in Tampa is a great family-friendly educational attraction for kids and adults of all ages!
 We have visited this aquarium a handful of times since moving to the Tampa area and it is one of our all-time favorite aquariums.
 Between the exhibits, shows, special experiences, and outdoor play area, The Florida Aquarium is packed with exciting options to keep everyone entertained.

 GUIDE TO VISITING THE FLORIDA AQUARIUM

 Here is a fun-filled guide containing all the information you need to have a great day at the aquarium!

-How Much Time Will It Take:
+How Much Time Will It Take

 The Florida Aquarium is the perfect place to spend the entire day.
-While it can be walked through quickly and done in a couple hours, you won’t be able to enjoy everything the aquarium has to offer if you rush through it.
+While it can be walked through quickly and done in a couple of hours, you won’t be able to enjoy everything the aquarium has to offer if you rush through it.
 The aquarium is divided into 8 sections, 7 of which are animal exhibits and 1 outdoor area filled with a spray park and play area.
 So once you are finished learning all you can about the animals, The Florida Aquarium still has a perfect place to spend the rest of the day relaxing and cooling off as you watch the cruise ships disembark.

 WHEN YOU ARRIVE AT THE FLORIDA AQUARIUM: